How to Outsource Software Development: 10 Simple Steps

 • Cost and development-time estimates

-• Development strategy and roadmap
+• Development roadmap

-9. Draft and Sign the Paperwork
+9. Draft and sign the paperwork

 Once you have chosen a software development outsourcing partner that matches your requirements, the next step in the process is to draft agreements, such as: